Dear Colleagues, Friends, and Fellow Parasitologists,

-We look forward to seeing you all in Woods Hole this September!
+We look forward to your abstracts and seeing you in September!

 Marc-Jan, Photini, Richard, Deepali, and Omar